daniel-sarran/Low_Level_IO_Procedures/README.md

 # Designing_Low_Level_IO_Procedures
 A program showcasing various assembly code disciplines where 10 integers are converted to strings, and displayed to the user along with the sum and average of those integers.
+A running subtotal is displayed as the user enters integers.

 Features data validation, a modularized 'main' procedure, procedure calls with variables passed via runtime stack, macro calls.